rubyworks/rulebow/README.md

   end
 ```

+Named states define a method internally, which is called when
+defining rules (see below).
+But states can also be anonymous.
-States can however be annonymous.
-A common type of annonymous state
+A common type of anonymous state is the `file` state, which
-is the `file` state, which automatically builds a state condition
+automatically creates a condition to check for files on disk
-to check for files on disk that have changed since previous runs.
+that have changed since the previous "firing".

 ```ruby
     file('lib/**/*.rb')
 ```

-Another useful state is the `env` state, which is used to match
+Another such state is the `env` state, which is used to match
 system environment variables.
 The variable's value can be matched
 against a specific string or a regular expression.